pippinbarr/SNAKISTS/process/candidates.md

 ## Feist

 In terms of it being a word it's about a "small mongrel dog" apparently, which doesn't fit, but if we took it to be the singer then a "snake cover" of her song 1234 could make a ton of sense?
 Copyright a problem.
 Could I write to Feist and ask if I could cover her song as a game?
 One syllable/beat per tick?
 I can imagine some irregular movement patterns that could be really funny to see?
-(Though this mirrors what I thought early on for Tubist as well)
+(Though this mirrors what I thought early on for Tub(a)ist as well)

 ## Fist